Conch Piercings – Ultimate Guide With Images

 If you are given antibiotics to fight an infection that is starting to spread, make sure you follow all your prescription instructions.

-When you have an infection, removing your jewelry may seem like a smart idea so you can eliminate part of the problem.
-But that’s actually the opposite of what you should be doing.
+When you have an infection, removing your jewelry may seem like a smart idea so you can eliminate part of the problem- that’s actually the opposite of what you should be doing!

 You want to leave your jewelry in because that’s the only thing that’s allowing your piercing to remain open instead of closing up.
 If it closes, that fluid from the infection will stay inside your ear instead of draining out.
 You definitely want that fluid to drain out – it’s better for you.

 If your infection happens soon after you get your conch piercing, it can be difficult to tell if you’re facing symptoms from the piercing procedure or if you really are getting an infection.
-Many of the symptoms are vague enough that they can be chalked up to either circumstance.
+Many of the symptoms are vague enough that they can be associated with either circumstance.

 Let’s look at some of the common symptoms and how you can use them to help you figure out what’s normal and what might point to a bigger problem:

 Where there’s smoke, there’s often fire.
 Pain is one of those symptoms you should be able to pinpoint.
 If you’ve had your piercing in the past week, obviously you’re going to be feeling the pain.
 That’s normal so you don’t need to suspect an infection just because your ear continues to hurt in the first several days after a piercing.

 If it’s two weeks past your piercing date and your ear has started to feel better, but then you notice it’s suddenly feeling much worse – that’s a bad sign.
 Any pain that seems to be growing or increasing past the first week of piercing should be taken seriously as a possible infection.

 Redness frequently happens with infected conch piercings.
 You’ll notice the area around your piercing has turned red and stays that color.
 That’s different from your piercing temporarily being red because you slept on it or because you hooked it on a shirt you were taking off.